Project

 Sun Streams 2 Solar Project Overview

-The Sun Streams 2 Solar Project stands out as a major utility-scale solar development in Arizona and a strong reference for the type of work NPDesign supports.
-Longroad identifies Sun Streams 2 as a 200 MWdc solar project with 150 MWac capacity located predominantly on Arizona state land in Maricopa County.
-That scale reflects the kind of project environment where organized EBOS planning and dependable connection systems matter most.
+The Sun Streams 2 Solar Project stands out as a significant utility-scale solar development in Arizona.
+Longroad identifies the project as a 200 MWdc solar facility with 150 MWac capacity located predominantly on Arizona state land in Maricopa County.
+That scale places it among the kinds of solar sites where careful planning, dependable electrical infrastructure, and repeatable field execution are especially important.

 Why the Sun Streams 2 Solar Project Matters

-The Sun Streams 2 Solar Project reflects the scale and coordination required in modern utility-scale solar construction.
-Longroad says the project has a 20-year revenue agreement with Microsoft to support the renewable energy goals of its West US 3 data center region.
-For a project of this size, field efficiency is closely tied to schedule performance, labor control, and long-term project quality.
+The Sun Streams 2 Solar Project reflects the broader direction of utility-scale renewable energy development, where projects must be built not only for output, but also for durability, repeatability, and long-term performance.
+Longroad states that the project has a 20-year revenue agreement with Microsoft to support the renewable energy goals of its West US 3 data center region.
+That kind of long-term commercial arrangement highlights the importance of building solar infrastructure that can perform reliably over time.

 Efficiency at Scale at the Sun Streams 2 Solar Project